 The Division of Arts and Sciences provides courses in general education.
-The general education component is core to the curriculum, to ensure breadth of knowledge and to promote intellectual inquiry.
-Qualities such as intellectual challenge, values definition, higher critical thinking skills, and freedom of inquiry and access to divergent worldviews are fundamental values of a general education component that produces a college-educated adult.
+The general education component is core to the curriculum to ensure breadth of knowledge and to promote intellectual inquiry.
+Qualities such as higher critical thinking skills, freedom of inquiry, and access to divergent worldviews are fundamental values of a general education component that produces a college-educated adult.